kumatheworld/kurose-ross-solutions/main.typ

 + Bob will not necessarily return the favor and provide chunks to Alice in this same interval as she might not want any chunks during that time.
 However, he'll be a more likely peer to give chunks to Alice if she needs them during and within 10 seconds after the interval.
 + She will be randomly selected as an optimistically unchoked peer and get her first chunks.
 + An overlay network is a graph on top of another network, where the vertices are hosts and the edges are connections.
 Routers are abstracted away as part of an edge.
++ The two philosophies are Enter Deep and Bring Home.
+The former deploys server clusters in access ISPs all over the world while the latter builds large clusters at a smaller number of sites, typically placing those in Internet Exchange Points (IXPs).
+The former offers lower delay and higher throughput to end users while the latter has lower maintenance and management overhead.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane